johntelforduk/blackjack/README.md

 #### Shoe

-The [Shoe](https://en.wikipedia.org/wiki/Shoe_(cards) is configured to contain 4 packs of cards.
+The [Shoe](https://en.wikipedia.org/w/index.php?title=Shoe_(cards)&oldid=873102981) is configured to contain 4 packs of cards.
 It is configured to have remaining cards discarded, and the shoe re-filled with a fresh set of 4 packs of cards when the penetration level of 75% is reached.
 Both of these settings can be altered by changing these attributes of the `Shoe` class,

 ~~~
 self.decks = 4                 # Number of decks in the shoe when full.
 self.penetration = 75 / 100    # Percentage of cards to be dealt before refilling shoe.
 ~~~

-At the end of each game, the `replenish` method should be called, to check whether the shoe has been depleted below the penetration level.
+At the end of each game, the `replenish` method is called, to check whether the shoe has been depleted below the penetration level.
 If it has, then the shoe will be re-filled and all cards in the shoe shuffled.

 #### Blackjack Value

-A Blackjack can only be won with first two cards of first hand of a game.
-The attribute `blackjack_value` of the `Table` class is set to "3 for 2", which is standard the standard value of a Blackjack value in Vegas casinos (stake also returned).
+A Blackjack can only be won with the first two cards of the first hand of a game.
+The attribute `blackjack_value` of the `Table` class is set to "3 for 2", which is the standard Blackjack value in Vegas casinos (stake also returned).
 ~~~
 self.blackjack_value = 3 / 2        # Eg. £10 bet wins £15.
 ~~~